ton-community/ton-docs/docs/develop/smart-contracts/messages.md

 ## Types of messages
 There are three types of messages:
- * external - messages which are sent from outside of blockchain to some smart-contract inside.
-Such messages should be explicitly accepted by smart-contract during so called `credit_gas`.
-If message is not accepted, node should not accept it into block or relay it to other nodes.
+ * external—messages that are sent from outside of the blockchain to a smart contract inside the blockchain.
+Such messages should be explicitly accepted by smart contracts during so called `credit_gas`.
+If the message is not accepted, the node should not accept it into a block or relay it to other nodes.
- * internal - messages which are sent from one blockchain entity to another.
+ * internal—messages that are sent from one blockchain entity to another.
 Such messages (in contrast to external) may carry some TONs and pay for themselves.
-Thus smart-contract which receive such message may not accept it: in this case gas will be deducted from message value.
+Thus, smart contracts that receive such messages may not accept it.
+In this case, gas will be deducted from the message value.
- * logs - messages which are sent from blockchain entity to outer world.
-Generally speaking there is no mechanism of sending such messages out of blockchain: indeed, while all nodes in the network have consensus on whether message was created or not, there are no rules on how process them.
-Logs may be directly sent to `/dev/null`, logged to disk, saved to indexed database or even sent by non-blockchain means (email/telegram/sms), all of this is in the sole discretion of the given node.
+ * logs—messages that are sent from a blockchain entity to the outer world.
+Generally speaking, there is no mechanism for sending such messages out of the blockchain.
+In fact, while all nodes in the network have consensus on whether a message was created or not, there are no rules on how to process them.
+Logs may be directly sent to `/dev/null`, logged to disk, saved an indexed database, or even sent by non-blockchain means (email/telegram/sms), all of these are at the sole discretion of the given node.

 ## Message layout

-We will start with internal messages layout
+We will start with the internal message layout.

-TL-B scheme which describes message which can be sent by smart-contract is as follows:
+TL-B scheme, which describes messages that can be sent by smart contracts,is as follows:
 ```cpp
 message$_ {X:Type} info:CommonMsgInfoRelaxed
   init:(Maybe (Either StateInit ^StateInit))
   body:(Either X ^X) = MessageRelaxed X;
 ```

-Lets put it into words.
-Serialization of any message consist of three fields: info (header of some sort, which describe source, destination and other metadata), init (field which is only required for initialisation of messages) and body (message payload).
+Let's put it into words.
+Serialization of any message consists of three fields: info (header of some sort which describes the source, destination, and other metadata), init (field which is only required for initialization of messages), and body (message payload).

-`Maybe` and `Either` and other type expressions mean as following:
+`Maybe` and `Either` and other types of expressions mean the following:
-* when we have field `info:CommonMsgInfoRelaxed` it means that serialization of `CommonMsgInfoRelaxed` is injected directly to the serialization cell
+* when we have the field `info:CommonMsgInfoRelaxed`, it means that the serialization of `CommonMsgInfoRelaxed` is injected directly to the serialization cell.
-* when we have field `body:(Either X ^X)` it means that when we (de)serialize some type `X` we first put one `either` bit which is `0` if `X` is serialized to the same cell or `1` if it is serialized to the separate cell.
+* when we have the field `body:(Either X ^X)`, it means that when we (de)serialize some type `X`, we first put one `either` bit, which is `0` if `X` is serialized to the same cell, or `1` if it is serialized to the separate cell.
-* when we have field `init:(Maybe (Either StateInit ^StateInit))` it means that we first put `0` or `1` depending on whether this field empty or not; and if it is not empty we serialize `Either StateInit ^StateInit` (again put one `either` bit which is `0` if `StateInit` is serialized to the same cell or `1` if it is serialized to the separate cell).
+* when we have the field `init:(Maybe (Either StateInit ^StateInit))`, it means that we first put `0` or `1` depending on whether this field is empty or not; and if it is not empty, we serialize `Either StateInit ^StateInit` (again, put one `either` bit which is `0` if `StateInit` is serialized to the same cell or `1` if it is serialized to a separate cell).

 `CommonMsgInfoRelaxed` layout is as follows: